m0in92/EV_sim/README.md

 ### Basic Usage
 #### Using Source code
+_Note: More examples are available in the "examples" folder within the "EV_Sim" source code directory._
 <p>
 Import the EV_sim module using Python's import command, and this imports relevant submodules within EV_sim.